jaiganesh2108/transformer-modules/README.md

 # 🧠 Transformer Core Modules for Language Translation (TensorFlow)

-This project implements **core components of the Transformer architecture** using TensorFlow/Keras — the same architecture used in models like **ChatGPT** and other large language models.
+This project implements **core components of the Transformer architecture** using TensorFlow — the same architecture used in models like **ChatGPT** and other large language models.

 These reusable modules include: